SomeshRao007/GitOps-Pipeline-with-Argo-CD-in-Kubernetes/README.md

 ![Screenshot 2024-04-02 152145](https://github.com/SomeshRao007/GitOps-Pipeline-with-Argo-CD-in-Kubernetes/assets/111784343/59723569-107d-4da7-8a28-70fa3b77e69f)

-If you are running a VMware Virtual machine then please wait it will take time as per allocated resources.
+If you are running a VMware Virtual machine then please wait, it will take time as per allocated resources.
 If you see all these pods up and running then you are good to go.

 Lets check services: